AbinSingh/word-document-processing/README.md

 Once downloaded, install it locally using: pip install path/to/package.whl

 **4.ValueError: Expected where to have exactly one operator, got {'policy_type': 'Home Guard', 'country': 'Hong Kong'} python-BaseException**

                 This error occurs because ChromaDB's where clause expects only a single condition with an operator (like $eq, $ne, $in, etc.) rather than multiple field-value pairs directly in the dictionary.
 To combine conditions like "policy_type": "Home Guard" and "country": "Hong Kong", you need to use the $and operator.

+**5.CHORMA DB Creation**

+To persist data in ChromaDB across sessions, you can configure the Chroma client to use a persistent storage.
+By default, Chroma operates in an in-memory mode (data is not saved after the program ends).
+Configuring Chroma to save collections to disk requires setting the Settings parameter to specify the storage location.

+Here’s how to modify your code to enable ChromaDB to save the collection to a local database file:

+Specify Persistent Storage in Settings:

+Use the Settings parameter to set a persist_directory.
+This directory will act as the storage location for ChromaDB.
+Adjust the Code for Persistence:

+Ensure the persist_directory path is specified in Settings.
+Load or create the collection each time the program runs to work with the saved data.

+//Notes://

+If you want to delete the collection, you can use client.delete_collection("insurance_policies").
+This removes the collection from both memory and disk storage.